BasPieren/weekly-nerd-1819/README.md

 [...](./articles/article-2.md)

 ### Article 3
-My second article about working in a team of developers.
+My third article about working in a team of developers.

 [Working With Multiple Developers](./articles/article-3.md)